 \paragraph{Two dimensional example} Here, we show a low-dimensional example illustrating the interaction between the bias and one eigenmode in the weight.
 Consider the case where distribution mean $\mu$ lies on the direction of a PC $\uvec_k$.
 Then only the $\uvec_k$ mode of weights interacts with the distribution mean, resulting in a two-dimensional linear system, parametrized by noise scale $\sigma$, variance of mode $\lambda$ and amount of alignment $m$.
 Let the dynamic variable be scalars $w,b$, $\vvec_k=w(\tau)\uvec_k,\bvec=b(\tau)\uvec_k$.

-The phase diagram and dynamics depending on the noise scale are showed (Fig. \ref{fig:mean_cov_learn_interaction}): At larger $\sigma$ values, the dynamics of weights $w$ will be much faster than $b$, basically, $w$ gets dynamically captured by $b$, while $b$ slowly relaxed to the optimal value.
+The phase diagram and dynamics depending on the noise scale are shown (Fig. \ref{fig:mean_cov_learn_interaction}): At larger $\sigma$ values, the dynamics of weights $w$ will be much faster than $b$, basically, $w$ gets dynamically captured by $b$, while $b$ slowly relaxes to the optimal value.
 At small $\sigma$ values, the dynamics timescale of $w$ and $b$ will be closer to each other, and $b$ will usually have non-monotonic transient dynamics.
 When $\sigma^2$ and $\lambda$ are comparable, $w$ will have non-monotonic dynamics.